-Our principal sources of liquidity were cash and cash equivalents totaling \$161.3 million as of December 31, 2022 which were held for a variety of growth initiatives and investments in our SOPHiA DDM Platform and related solutions, applications, products and services as well as working capital purposes.
+Our principal sources of liquidity were cash and cash equivalents totaling \$193.0 million as of December 31, which were held for a variety of growth initiatives and investments in our SOPHiA platform and related solutions, products and services as well as working capital purposes.
 Our cash and cash equivalents are comprised of bank and short-term deposits with maturities up to three months.
-Separately, we held term deposits with maturities between three and twelve months totaling \$17.3 million as of December 31, 2022.
+Separately, we held term deposits with maturities between three and twelve months totaling \$72.4 million as of December 31, 2021.

-We have funded our operations primarily through equity financing and, to a lesser extent, through revenue generated from the sale of access to our SOPHiA DDM Platform and related licenses, solutions, applications, products and services.
+We have funded our operations primarily through equity financing and, to a lesser extent, through revenue generated from the sale of access to our SOPHiA platform and related licenses, solutions, products and services.
 For the year ended December 31, 2021, we received \$243.4 million in total gross proceeds from the sale of 13,000,000 shares as part of our IPO in July 2021 and an additional 519,493 shares in August 2021 pursuant to the underwriters' exercise of their option to purchase additional shares.
 We also received an additional \$20.0 million in gross proceeds from the sale of 1,111,111 shares to Instrumentarium Holdings, Inc., an affiliate of GE Healthcare, in July 2021 concurrent with the completion of the IPO.
-For the year ended December 31, 2022 and 2021, our revenue was \$47.6 million and \$40.5 million, respectively.
-Invoices for our applications, products, and services are a substantial source of revenue for our business, which are included on our consolidated balance sheet as trade receivables prior to collection.
+For the year ended December 31, 2020, we received \$108.7 million in gross proceeds from our sale of an aggregate of 9,316,940 Series F preferred shares in June and September 2020.
+For the year ended December 31, 2021 and 2020, our revenue was \$40.5 million and \$28.4 million, respectively.
+Invoices for our products and services are a substantial source of revenue for our business, which are included on our consolidated balance sheet as trade receivables prior to collection.
 Accordingly, collections from our customers have a material impact on our cash flows from operating activities.
 As we expect our revenue to grow, we also expect our accounts receivable and inventory balances to increase, which could result in greater working capital requirements.